Transformations of High-Level Synthesis Codes for High-Performance Computing: Introduction

-Pipelining is the essence of efficient hardware architectures, as expensive instruction decoding and data movement between memory, caches and registers can be avoided, by sending data directly from one computational unit to the next.
-We quantify pipeline performance using two primary characteristics: \begin{itemize}[leftmargin=*] \item \textbf{Latency} ($L$): the number of cycles it takes for an input to propagate through the pipeline and arrive at the exit, i.e., the number of \textbf{pipeline stages}.
-For a directed acyclic graph of dependencies between computations, this corresponds to the \emph{critical path} of the graph. \item \textbf{Initiation interval} or \textbf{gap} ($I$): the number of cycles that must pass before a new input can be accepted to the pipeline.
+Pipelining is essential to efficient hardware architectures, as expensive instruction decoding and data movement between memory, caches and registers can be avoided, by sending data directly from one computational unit to the next.
+We attribute two primary characteristics to pipelines: \begin{itemize}[leftmargin=*] \item \textbf{Latency} ($L$): the number of cycles it takes for an input to propagate through the pipeline and arrive at the exit, i.e., the number of \textbf{pipeline stages}. \item \textbf{Initiation interval} or \textbf{gap} ($I$): the number of cycles that must pass before a new input can be accepted to the pipeline.
 A perfect pipeline has $I{=}\SI{1}{\cycle}$, as this is required to keep all pipeline stages busy.
-Consequently, the initiation interval can often be considered the \emph{inverse throughput} of the pipeline; e.g., $I{=}\SI{2}{\cycles}$ implies that the pipeline stalls every second cycle, reducing the throughput of \emph{all} pipelines stages by a factor of $\frac{1}{2}$. \end{itemize} To quantify the importance of pipelining, we consider the number of cycles $C$ it takes to execute a pipeline with latency $L$ (both in $[\si{\cycles}]$), taking $N$ inputs, with an initiation interval of $I\;[\si{cycles}]$.
+Consequently, the initiation interval can often be considered the \emph{inverse throughput} of the pipeline; e.g., $I{=}\SI{2}{\cycles}$ implies that the pipeline stalls every second cycle, reducing the throughput of \emph{all} pipelines stages by a factor of $\frac{1}{2}$. \end{itemize} To quantify the importance of pipelining in HLS, we consider the number of cycles $C$ it takes to execute a pipeline with latency $L$ (both in $[\si{\cycles}]$), taking $N$ inputs, with an initiation interval of $I\;[\si{cycles}]$.
 Assuming a reliable producer and consumer at either end, we have:

 This is shown in \figureref{pipeline_characteristics}.
 The time to execute all $N$ iterations with clock rate $f\;[\si{\cycles\per\second}]$ of this pipeline is thus $C/f$.

 For two pipelines in sequence that both consume and produce $N$ elements, the latency is additive, while the initiation interval is decided by the ``slowest'' actor: